isabella232/invocable-apex/README.md

+# Deprecation notice

+This package still works but will receive no further updates.
+It was deprecated in favor of using the following classes that are now part of the [Coveo for Salesforce AppExchange package](https://url.coveo.com/appexchangelisting).

+## Documentation

+The documentation for the class necessary to [send a query](https://docs.coveo.com/en/2988#executequery) or to [get query suggestions](https://docs.coveo.com/en/2988#querysuggest) can be found [here](https://docs.coveo.com/en/2988).

+The documentation on how to use these classes to send usage analytics events can be found [here](https://docs.coveo.com/en/3118).

+You would now use these classes in your own InvocableApex actions to interact with an Einstein bot for example.

 # Packaged Apex classes to use Coveo APIs

 These were created to facilitate the use of Coveo APIs (SearchAPI and UsageAnalytics) from Apex.